 6 out of 16 of their trails are green slopes making it one of the best ski resorts for beginners in the area.
 Small mountains like this are the best way to learn how to ski!
 They are also one of the last remaining family-operated ski areas in America, with the friendliest staff and instructors.

-Every holiday and weekend, their Mountain School offers free beginner ski and snowboard lessons in a group format with the purchase of a Lift Ticket.
+Every holiday and weekend, their Mountain School offers free beginner ski and snowboard lessons in a group format with the purchase of a lift ticket.
+This is definitely one of the best ski resorts for first-timers because of this benefit.

 One-on-one lessons or small group lessons are also available.
 They will assess your current skill level and decide whether you're ready for the chair lift or their easy-to-use SunKid carpet lift.